jbrunton/bechdel-lists/README.md

 ### Configuring your development environment

-For convenience you may wish to create a `.env` file in the project root directory like this:
+For convenience you may wish to create a `.env` file in the project root directory.
+The easiest way to do this is to copy the example:

-    TAG=latest
-    SEED_USER_EMAIL=my.email@example.com
-    SEED_USER_NAME=My Name
+    cp .env.example .env

 Then you can omit the `TAG=latest` variable for most docker commands.
-See below for more about the seed and other config options.
+See below for more about the other config options.

 ### Database preparation